 - 5. Run the top-level design through synthesis and implementation, and then export the hardware to the Vitis software platform. - 6.
 Create your software application.
-In the Vitis software platform, associate the Executable Linkable File (ELF) file with the hardware design. . . - 7.
+In the Vitis software platform, associate the Executable Linkable File (ELF) file with the hardware design. - 7.
+(For MicroBlaze processors only).
 Use the Xilinx updatemem utility to merge the ELF and Memory Map Information (MMI) for the block Rams with the hardware device bitstream.
 See Chapter 7: Using UpdateMEM to Update BIT files with MMI and ELF Data for information about this utility. - 8.
 Program into the target board.